-Committee Purpose Membership (as at 31 Dece Product Steering The Committee meets four times a year and its principal function of the Committee is to consider, set and report to the Board on the Society's sales and marketing strategy and outcomes in line with the Society's corporate strategic objectives.
+Committee Purpose Membership (as at 31 December 2024) Product Steering The Committee meets four times a year and its principal function is to consider, set and report to the Board on the Society's sales and marketing strategy and outcomes in line with the Society's corporate strategic objectives.
 It also considers and reports to the Board on risks inherent within the Society's sales and marketing strategy, together with the oversight of the Society's sales and marketing activities.
 Product oversight, including the development and approval of Target Market and Fair Value Assessments under Consumer Duty, is controlled through this Committee.
 The Committee was chaired by Mr Gould and in addition comprised the Chief Executive and three other Non-executive Board members, Mr Bones, Mr Gough and Mrs Whitehead.
-Mr Gurney was a Committee member until he left the Board on 31 March 2023.
-Mrs Barrell also attended in an advisory capacity.
+Mrs Barrell also attended in an advisory capacity in her role as Chief Operating Officer.
 The Society's skills mix assessment had determined that membership of this Committee should include at least one member of the accountancy profession and one member with sales and marketing experience.
 Governance The Committee meets twice a year and considers, documents and reports to the Board on the Society's Governance Framework, in line with the Society's corporate strategic objectives.
 It also considers and reports to the Board on risks inherent within the Society's Governance Framework and oversees the Society's Governance activities.
 It also forms, reviews and assesses the Society's Conduct Risk policy.
-The Committee was chaired by Mrs Whitehead and in addition comprised the Chief Executive and one other Non-executive Board member, Mr Gough.
-Mr Davis is also a member of the Committee in his role as Governance & Compliance Manager.
+From the start of 2024, this Committee also took over Consumer Duty responsibilities, after the Consumer Duty Committee was formally closed.
+The Committee was chaired by Mrs Whitehead and in addition comprised the Chief Executive and one other Non-executive Board member, Mr Gough.Mr Davis is also a member of the Committee in his role as Governance & Compliance Manager.255